INTERNATIONAL INFRASTRUCTURE FORUM

 David Watt is Senior Advisor to InfraRed Capital Partners with over $7 billion AUM worldwide in both infrastructure and real estate.
 Their China real estate funds are in JV with Nan Fung.
 He is also an Independent Non-Executive Director of The Link REIT, the largest REIT in Asia by capital value holding over 180 assets in Hong Kong.
 He is also Strategic Advisor to Macdonald & Company, a real estate and construction recruitment specialist.
 Mr Watt is Overseas Senior Advisor of the China Council for the Promotion of International Trade (CCPIT) Guangzhou Committee and on the Chamber’s General, China and Real Estate committees.

-Gavin Dow is the General Manager – Strategy & Business Development at Modern Terminals, a Hong Kong based terminal operator with substantial terminal investments in China.
-Gavin leads the strategic planning and project delivery work across the company, as well as corporate affairs and lobbying efforts in Hong Kong.
-Gavin is also accountable for growth and expansion projects globally, engaging with terminal operating peers and local industry participants to create alliances and secure new terminal developments.
-Prior to joining Modern Terminals in 2006, Gavin spent a decade working in management consultancy, leading business change projects for transport and infrastructure clients in Europe and across Asia, moving to Hong Kong in 2000.
-Gavin is a Chartered Engineer (IMechE) and a member of the Hong Kong Institute of Directors, with a degree in Mechanical Engineering from Edinburgh University.
+Gavin Dow is a Partner with Breakthrough Group, a transportation and infrastructure advisory firm.
+Gavin specialises in strategy development, realisation and monetisation for clients across Asia.
+Until recently, Gavin spent 10 years heading up the strategy function at Modern Terminals, a Hong Kong based container terminal operator with substantial terminal investments in China.
+Gavin lead the strategic review, business planning and project delivery work across all the company's business units, as well as corporate affairs and lobbying efforts in Hong Kong.
+Gavin was latterly also accountable for growth and expansion projects globally, engaging with terminal operating peers, financial institutions, local industry participants and governments to develop partnerships and new terminals.
+Prior to joining Modern Terminals in 2006, Gavin spent over a decade working in management consultancy, leading business change projects for transport and infrastructure clients in Europe and then across Asia, moving to Hong Kong in 2000.
+Gavin is a Chartered Engineer (IMechE) and a member of the Hong Kong Institute of Directors, with a degree in mechanical engineering from Edinburgh University.

 Helen Cochrane, Director, Meinhardt Infrastructure and Environment Ltd, manages Meinhardt’s environmental and sustainability services.
 Helen has over 28 years of experience in all aspects of environmental assessment, management, monitoring, audit, sustainability and green building assessments and has over 22 years of experience in Hong Kong.
 Helen has notable expertise in directing complex multi-disciplinary environmental assessments of large infrastructure projects for both public and private clients and guiding projects through the Environmental Impact Assessment Ordinance process and is an active and prominent figure in the environmental services industry in Hong Kong.